Todd Carney: Sydney Roosters (2010–2011)

 In the regular season Carney finished second on the top-point scorers and goal-kickers lists.
 He was named as the season's 'Dally M Medallist' for the NRL's best player.
-Carney also won the Dally M 'Five-Eight of the Year' and the Provan-Summons Medal ('People's Choice') Award.He also received the Rugby League International Federations 'International Player of the Year Award' for 2010.
+Carney also won the Dally M 'Five-Eight of the Year' and the Provan-Summons Medal ('People's Choice') Award.
+He played at Five-Eighth for the Roosters in their 2010 NRL Grand Final loss to the St. George IIIawarra Dragons.He also received the Rugby League International Federation's 'International Player of the Year Award' for 2010.

 In December 2010, it was reported that Carney had injured himself, after falling from his balcony while trying to gain entry to the building after locking himself out.
 He suffered no serious injuries.

 Carney dated Seven Network television presenter, Liz Cantor.
 Their relationship didn't last very long and they soon went their separate ways.

 At the end of his 2011 NRL season, he had played a total of 118 games, 115 at club level and 3 at representative level.

 On 26 February 2011, it was reported that Carney would face a low-range drink driving charge.
 The Sydney Roosters confirmed that they would stand-by him through this indiscretion.
 Just over a month later, Carney was found to be involved with Anthony Watts, when he was drinking on 16 April 2011.
 Following the second incident in three-months, NRL management stood Carney down from the Sydney Roosters indefinitely.
 He was subsequently required to receive treatment for his behavioural issues.

 Carney returned to the NRL in a round 10 clash against the Cronulla-Sutherland Sharks at Toyota Park.

 In early August 2011, Carney, together with Nate Myles and Frank-Paul Nuuausala, broke a team agreement to not touch alcohol for two-weeks.
 All three players were subject to disciplinary hearings.

 On 8 September 2011, it was announced that the Sydney Roosters would release Carney from the final year of his contract, following a request from Carney's management.

-Denied a Visa to gain access into the United Kingdom due to his criminal convictions, Carney's management were reportedly considering a contract with French-based Super League team, the Catalans Dragons.
+Denied a visa to gain access into the United Kingdom due to his criminal convictions, Carney's management were reportedly considering a contract with French-based Super League team, the Catalans Dragons.

 By mid-October 2011, there was further media speculation that Carney would be signed by the Cronulla-Sutherland Sharks or the St. George Illawarra Dragons.

 On 26 October 2011, it was announced that Carney had accepted a two-year contract with the Cronulla-Sutherland Sharks, estimated to be worth $700,000.

-Cronulla-Sutherland Sharks (2012-14)
+Cronulla-Sutherland Sharks (2012–2014)

 Carney's first year at Cronulla was very good, as he helped the side into the finals.
 However, they were defeated by the Raiders in the Qualifying Finals.